Distribution Prompting: Understanding the Expressivity of Language Models Through the Next-Token Distributions They Can Produce: Conclusion and Discussion

 While language models are trained to predict the next token, the probabilistic nature of the output distribution makes it naturally a distribution proposer, from the perspectives of subjective randomness \cite{bigelow2023subjective} and computational creativity \cite{peeperkorn2024temperature}, among others.
-Our work provides a first step to systematically analyze and understand the next-token distribution by LMs, and we hope our work can inspire more research in this direction.
+Our findings also have implications for interpretability and control: understanding which distributions are harder or easier to elicit can guide robust prompt design, distribution-aware decoding, and fine-grained behavioral analysis (e.g., POS-specific in \Cref{FutureDirections}).
+Beyond prompting, such insights may support failure detection, model evaluation, and the development of decoding strategies that explicitly account for the reachable distribution space.
+Our work provides a first step to systematically analyze and understand the next-token distribution by LMs, and we hope this perspective spurs further exploration of LM expressivity and its applications.